mhus/kt2l/docs/docs/usage/delete.md

 Options will be reseted each time you open the dialog.
 The default options can be configured in the `views` configuration.

+## Options Info

+In the footer the current options are displayed. `P S:300 W:12` means that the deletion will be done in parallel with a sleep of 300ms between each deletion and wait for disappear with a timeout of 12 seconds.
+If the display is empty no special options are set.